-You can pay the application fee by sending a cheque to the PRA made payable to the Financial Conduct Authority (as the fee administrator) to PRA Authorisations, Authorisations Division, Prudential Regulation Authority, 20 Moorgate, London EC2R 6DA.
+You can pay the application fee by sending a cheque to us made payable to the Financial Conduct Authority (as the fee administrator) to PRA Authorisations, Authorisations Division, Prudential Regulation Authority, 20 Moorgate, London EC2R 6DA.

-The PRA and FCA will determine all applications within the earlier of six months of receiving a complete application or twelve months of receiving an incomplete application.
+We will work with the FCA to determine all applications within the earlier of six months of receiving a complete application or twelve months of receiving an incomplete application.

 If the application is granted, we will send a written notice to the firm.
-If the application is not successful and the PRA and/or the FCA propose to refuse it, the PRA will inform the applicant about the various options for contesting the decision.
+If the application is not successful and us and/or the FCA propose to refuse it, we will inform the applicant about the various options for contesting the decision.

 If at any time during the authorisation process the applicant wishes to withdraw its application, it may do so.
 The application fee is not refundable.

 Through our authorisations forms, the Bank of England (the ‘Bank’) collects personal data about you.
 This personal data could include (depending on the application or notification form submitted) personal identification details, contact information, addresses, employment history and information relating to fitness and propriety such as criminal, civil and regulatory matters.
 Each form clearly states what personal data is being gathered.
 The Bank may make further enquiries and seek similar information from third parties and other data sources as we think appropriate to identify and verify information that we consider relevant to the application or notification, this could include criminal, credit and other background checks.